jaydeokar/DevOps-M3-2019/README.md

     javainstall.yml --> Installs Oracle Java 8
     mavenins.yml    --> Installs maven
-    itrust.yml      --> Clones iTrust from git repo, establishes the application and Database connection, runs maven tests for iTrust main.yml        --> Parent playbook which runs the isntallation and configuration playbooks Tasks done:
+    itrust.yml      --> Clones iTrust from git repo, establishes the application and Database connection, runs maven tests for iTrust main.yml        --> Parent playbook which runs the installation and configuration playbooks Tasks done:

 Using jenkins-job-builder and ansible, a jenkins pipeline has been built for two applications: